KRISHNADULLOLLLI/OOJ-LAB-PROGRAMS-1BM19CS075-/README.md

 impose penalty if necessary and update the balance

 ----------------------------------------------------------------------------------------------------
-6)Create a package CIE which has two classes- Student and Internals.
+6) Create a package CIE which has two classes- Student and Internals.
 The class Personal has members like usn, name, sem.
 The class Internals has an array that stores the internal marks scored in five courses of the current semester of the student.
 Create another package SEE which has the class